JLR55555/Final-project/preposal.md

 ## What idea(s) do you have for your final project?

-TODO
+We are going to do a story adventure web-game.

 ## If you plan to collaborate with one or two classmates, what are their names?

-No, I am going to do it by myself.
+Yes, his name is Hirab Abdourazak.

 ## Do you have any questions of your own?